ComposableFi/whitepaper/whitepaper.md

 We find that some operators charge a fixed 0.5\% for all transfers, higher than the average Mosaic PoC case.
 Other operators charge different fees depending on whether you are leaving Ethereum or arriving from another chain.
 Some charge a fixed dollar amount and others a percentage with minimum and maximum dollar amounts.

-Some operators do not charge a fee but instead charge a ``hidden fee" by quoting a given ``transfer rate".
+Some operators do not charge a fee but instead charge a "hidden fee" by quoting a given "transfer rate".
 They also create bi-directional fees (mainnet to polygon is different than polygon to mainnet).
 Other operators charge a fee that is a multiple of the destination network fee.
 And so on.